-Mint Museum of Toys
+9. Mint Museum of Toys

 Mint does not mean ‘immaculate’, as it does in London slang.
 It actually stands for Moment of Imagination and Nostalgia with Toys.
 There are over 50,000 toys on display, some from before WWII.

-National Design Centre
+10. National Design Centre

 It’s difficult to believe from the art deco exterior that this building used to be the home of a convent.
 It’s even more difficult to believe from the ultra-modern inside.